usgs/earthquake-detection-formats/format-docs/Detection.md

 * Sigma - A decimal number indicating the standard deviation of the hypocenter time measurement.
 * Data - An array of [Pick](Pick.md), and / or [Correlation](Correlation.md) objects used to generate this Detection.
 * MinimumDistance - The minimum distance to the closest station.
+* Detector - A string identifying the detection grid, algorithm, or other information.